Fenou97/Income-Prediction/README.md

 [1] 7072.831
 ```

-**Removing 4 low-importance features actually improved RMSE — this suggests they were adding noise.
+**Removing 4 low-importance features actually improved RMSE.
+This suggests they were adding noise.
 The simplified model is both more accurate and interpretable, using just PerformanceRating, YearsAtCompany, YearsWithCurrManager.**

 ## Model Buidling: XGBoost model